Greg-Johns/Greg-Johns.github.io/src/pages/2014-07-03-grokker/index.md

 If an items projected outage date is before the next order date it could potentially run short and might need to be re-ordered sooner.
 Items selling slower than projected are flagged for price cuts or marketing intervention.

 ---

-> I went on to wireframe out triggering items that would get pushed WiFi to in store customers and probably over killed the basic idea.
-It seems like stores would have some means to accomplish this already anyway and I could have been way off mark but at the time seemed a good use of the data.